schatt3npakt/sinnbild/README.md

 ## Your story

 It's a good idea to keep notes on the characters, places, and events of your story.
 If you would like to document your story, feel free edit the [Story Docs](/docs/story/index.md) template!

+## Testing

+This repo supports deployment via Github Pages.
+You can preview this story at [https://schatt3npakt.github.io/sinnbild/](https://schatt3npakt.github.io/sinnbild/) or the respective link generated for your project.
+More information can be found in the docs [Release section](./docs/4-release.md).